-Claremont Primary School is excited to announce that we have recently been working towards achieving the BDA Dyslexia Friendly Quality Mark.
-This is a reflection of the excellent dyslexia friendly practices that have become common classroom practices, throughout our school.
+Claremont Primary School is excited to announce that we have been awarded the BDA Dyslexia Friendly Quality Mark.
+This is a reflection of the excellent dyslexia friendly practices that are common classroom practices, throughout our school.

 Staff understand that dyslexia is not only about reading or spelling difficulties, but that it can affect pupils’ speed of processing information, personal organisation, maths, aspects of memory and language, and can often develop with other specific learning difficulties.
 Self-esteem can also be affected.

 Practical classroom strategies are implemented throughout to ensure that all pupils with dyslexia are able to access all aspects of the curriculum.
 These strategies benefit all pupils throughout the school.

 - Being sensitive to seating arrangements in classrooms, lighting and noise.